civictech-ie/price-register/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) and it should be working.
 It might run a bit hot while it does its initial fetch from the PSRA.

+### storage

+CSV backups are saved to local disk in development.
+In production, defaults to [Cloudflare R2](https://www.cloudflare.com/developer-platform/r2/) (free, S3-compatible).
+To use local disk in production, set `STORAGE_ADAPTER=LocalDisk`.
+I just like having the CSVs for auditing/diffing purposes.
+You may not care: to disable CSV saving entirely, set `SAVE_FETCH_CSV=false`.

 ## contributing

 If you're interested in contributing, put a note [in the issues](https://github.com/civictech-ie/price-register/issues).
 And make sure the tests pass (`mix test`).